NCC building class

 • NCC Volume 2 covers building class 1 and class 10.

-What is NCC Class 1 building?
+What is an NCC Class 1 building?

 Sub-classifications